© 2024 ALLCITY Network Inc.

 Though the Bulls still have a 0.5-game cushion over the Hawks in 10th, they also have the tiebreaker.
 Atlanta will have to finish the season with a better record in order to jump ahead in the standings.

 Prior to the game, Playoffstatus.com had the Bulls with an 89 percent chance to finish as the ninth seed.
-After the game, that dropped to 77 percent.
+After the game, those odds dropped to 77 percent.

-Magic number to finish ninth is six games.
-Had the Bulls won, that number would have dropped to four.
+The Bulls’ magic number to finish ninth is six games.
+Had they beaten the Hawks, that number would have dropped to four.

 At a .529 average win percentage, the Hawks have the 10th most difficult remaining schedule in the league.
 They have three home games and four on the road with one rest disadvantage (games where they have more rest than their opponent) and no rest advantages.